Home > Analyses > Industrials > Automatic Data Processing, Inc.

 Financial Ratios

-The table below summarizes the key financial ratios for Automatic Data Processing, Inc. (ADP) over the specified fiscal years.
+The table below presents key financial ratios for Automatic Data Processing, Inc. (ADP) over recent fiscal years, providing insight into profitability, efficiency, liquidity, leverage, and shareholder returns:

 Ratios20212022202320242025